Last Updated April 9, 2026

 Get Your Accounts Receivable Invoices Paid In Days, Not Months

 The best startup factoring companies fund your invoices within 1 or 2 days.
 This means you can earn up to 90% of your hard-earned money ASAP instead of in 30, 60, or even 90 days.
+Faster access to cash allows you to reinvest in operations without delay.

 Access Capital To Grow Your Business While Maintaining Equity